2211prachi/DocuMind/README.md

 3. **Review sources** — Expand the "View Sources" section to see which pages were used.

 ---
+## ⚠️ Limitations

+- Uses lightweight local models, so reasoning may be limited
+- Evaluation is heuristic-based
+- Memory is session-based (not persistent)
 ## 📄 License

 This project is open-source.
 Feel free to use and modify it.